Bachelor of Food and Nutrition Science Mid-Year Entry

 (1) Dieticians Association of Australia

-Food Scientist, Food Technologist, Food Standards Officer, Market Researcher, Science Communicators, Scientific Data Analyst, Scientific Officer, Government or Corporate Policy Adviser, Marketing - Agriculture, Food and Wine, Health Promotion Professional, Community Nutritionist, Public Health Nutritionist, Research and Education, Government or Corporate Food and Nutrition
+Food Scientist, Food Technologist, Food Standards Officer, Market Researcher, Science Communicators, Scientific Data Analyst, Scientific Officer, Government or Corporate Policy Adviser, Health Promotion Professional, Community Nutritionist, Public Health Nutritionist, Research and Education

 A Global Learning Experience is an integral component to your academic journey at The University of Adelaide.
 The university is committed to offering its students the opportunity to study overseas through a range of degrees offered via the Global Learning Office, including student exchange, study tours, short study degrees, internships and placements.
 There are many exciting opportunities in Europe, Asia, the Americas, Africa, and Oceania ranging from a few weeks to a full academic year.